ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

 - a Markdown Previewer with **GFM** Support (Github-Flavoured Markdown).
 We use [Shiba](https://github.com/rhysd/Shiba) or Atom and Visual Studio Code's Built In Markdown Previewers (If you plan to make changes locally).

 ### Creating a GitHub Account
- To get started in contributing to osu!Wiki, you must first sign up for a GitHub Account.
+ To get started in contributing to osu!wiki, you must first sign up for a GitHub Account.

  1:) Go to the [GitHub Homepage](https://github.com).